ricardomm7/leaflink/docs/sprintC/us025/01.requirements-engineering/Readme.md

-# US025 - Cancel an entry in the Agenda
+# US025 - Cancel an toDoEntry in the Agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Green Space Manager (GSM), I want to cancel an entry in the Agenda.
+As a Green Space Manager (GSM), I want to cancel an toDoEntry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> The person who cancels the entries in the Agenda is the GSM, and the entry progressStatus is updated in the system.
+> The person who cancels the entries in the Agenda is the GSM, and the toDoEntry progressStatus is updated in the system.
 > A canceled task should not be deleted but rather change its state.

 **From the client clarifications:**